michaelpetersubc/documentation/support/mapinator.md

 | Teaching Universities (642 insts) | 240        | 377        | 420        | 159        | 69         | 1265           |
 | Column Totals                     | 5769       | 5436       | 3950       | 1530       | 787        | 17472          |

 The rows represent groups of hiring insitutions.
-Along the row the cells represent the number of graduates that the hiring institutions in the row hired from gradautes from the corresponding column.
+Along the row the cells represent the number of graduates that the hiring institutions in the row hired from graduates from institutions in the corresponding column.

-The classification results can be viewed at [https://support.econjobmarket.org/universities](https://support.econjobmarket.org/universities).

-By clicking on the university name you'll be able to see a detailed breakdownn of their results.
+To view the classification in detail, go to [https://support.econjobmarket.org/universities](https://support.econjobmarket.org/universities).
+By clicking on the university name you'll be able to see a breakdown of their placement and hiring results.
+The detailed description also provides quantile measures for both hiring and placement values to show where the university stands within the tier that is was placed.
 Again for details, see the paper linked just before the table.

-Finally, if you want to read the theory on which the classification is based, it is at [https://montoya.econ.ubc.ca/papers/markets/markets.pdf](https://montoya.econ.ubc.ca/papers/markets/markets.pdf)
+If you want to read the theory on which the classification is based, it is at [https://montoya.econ.ubc.ca/papers/markets/markets.pdf](https://montoya.econ.ubc.ca/papers/markets/markets.pdf).

+Much more information about the project is collected in the [mapinator github repository](https://github.com/michaelpetersubc/mapinator/tree/master).

+The [mapinator_readme](https://github.com/michaelpetersubc/mapinator/blob/master/mapinator_readme/mapinator_readme.md) gives a descriptive overview of the data and the people who created it.
+The api directory gives instructions on how to access the public database programmatically.

+The files in the estimation directory are out of date and probably don't work.
+The branch `run_id_5` contains the code and data associated with the estimates presented above.